All Episodes

 Live from the Southern Command in sunny South Florida.

-Yeah, I know.
+Anyway, yeah, I know.

 If you would have told me 27 years ago that still doing this by this time, being gone a day or two or a week wouldn't be any big deal.

-It's open line Friday, and whatever you want to talk about, that's what we talk about.
+It's Open Line Friday, and whatever you want to talk about, that's what we talk about.

 800-282-2882.

-We had a great open line Friday caller last guy want to know about why I thought RB music that I played as a DJ doesn't exist anymore.
+Want to know about why I thought RB music that I played as a DJ doesn't exist anymore.

-You know what happened.
+You know, what happened?

-It was a great, great call, it was fun.
+It was a great, great call.

 Things like that.

-Now I'm not trying to solicit anything.
+I'm not trying to solicit anything.

-I'm just trying to impress upon you that it does not have to be the uh campaign or politics or anything else.
+I'm just trying to impress upon you that it does not have to be the campaign or politics or anything else.

 That's the point of Open Line Friday.